Skip to content

 "Remembrance is an opportunity to stop and think and to remind people why we don’t want war."

-Janet will be marching past the Cenotaph alongside her 14-year-old great grandson, Dillon, who is in the Air Cadets.
-She says: "I'll be so proud to have my great grandson beside me holding my hand.
-Dillon has said he's honoured to be escorting his grandma."
+Janet will be marching past the Cenotaph alongside her 14-year-old great-grandson, Dillon, who is in the Air Cadets.
+She says: "I'll be so proud to have my great-grandson beside me holding my hand.
+Marching last year was fantastic and the feeling I got from the crowds really gave me a boost and I felt truly elated when marching along."

 Janet spent two and a half years with the Royal Air Force, eventually becoming a senior aircraftwoman.
 It was later in life that she started to lose her sight to macular degeneration.
 Luckily the Air Force Association put her in touch with us and she has received our support ever since